top of page

 A high drama, high atmosphere 19th century novel, Palmyra can best be described as Caribbean Gothic.

-Adrienne Kerr, Senior Editor, Simon & Schuster Canada
+Adrienne Kerr, Executive Editor, Simon & Schuster Canada

 Praise & Reviews